iandorsey00/geodata/README.md

 U.S. Census Bureau's official terminology for place names; see [this article](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html).
 If you are thinking of "New York, New York," you aren't too far off.
-But what makes display_labels slightly more complicated is that you have to include the geography type.
+But what makes `display_label`s slightly more complicated is that you have to include the geography type.
 Geography types are most commonly "city," "town," "village," or "CDP."
 The geography type goes in between the place name and its comma.
 Some examples are: